-- 1. To communicate with students.
+1. To communicate with students.
 When students do an assignment, they need to know if their performance was acceptable or exceptional.
-Without this comparative information, Johnny may say "Well, I spent 5 minutes on this exercise last time and so I'll spend the same or less this time.
+Without this information, Johnny may say "Well, I spent 5 minutes on this exercise last time and so I'll spend the same or less this time.
 It seems I did OK."
-If the teacher prints "you need to work harder", does she mean to be exceptional or acceptable?
+If the teacher prints "you need to work harder," does she mean to be exceptional or acceptable?
 How much harder?
-A 75% communicates volumes. - 2.
-To communicate with parents.
+A 75% communicates volumes.

+2. To communicate with parents.
 Sometimes parent intervention in the learning process is required (frequently, we hope).
-But nothing says 'get involved' like a 57% midterm grade. - 3.
-To communicate with colleges & outsiders.
+But nothing says 'get involved' like a 57% mid-term grade.

+3. To communicate with colleges & outsiders.
 For high-school, grades are used by colleges, scholarship organizations, and a host of other outside entities, including Krispy Kream, to gauge the quality of the student.
-Schools must realize two things about this very important fact: - 1.
-Grades are a language that communicate a truth. - 2.
-This truth is a relative measure that envelops students overall, not just those at your school.
+Schools must realize two things about this very important fact:

+- Grades are a language that communicate a truth. - This truth is a relative measure that envelops students overall, not just those at your school.

-- 3. So, if the same student at YOUR school would get a higher grade at another school, your use of the language creates a deception for outsiders.
-This means your grades lack integrity. - 4.
-To assess collective mastery for the teacher or administration.
-Grades can provide teachers and administrators with an understanding of performance for the overall group.
+So, if the same student at YOUR school would get a higher grade at another school, your use of the language creates a deception for outsiders.
+This means your grades lack integrity.

+4. To assess collective mastery for the teacher or administration.
+Some students are excellent masters, others good, others fair and others substandard.
+Therefore, we can divide the group and measure them by their mastery.
+This assumes, of course, that a series of assignments with points assessed to each will equate to mastery.
+It often does at some level.
+But, the quality of the instrument used to measure students is where the quality of the grading instrument lies.
+Grades can provide teachers and administrators with an understanding of performance.
 Oddly, teachers create the system and then rely in it to tell them of the mastery.
 It's a bit like having a telephone discussion with yourself.